fallow24/AMDC_Hesai/README.md

-# AMDC LiDAR motion Distortion
+# AMDC LiDAR Self Motion Distortion Correction
 This repository implements angular motion distortion correction for Hesai LiDAR devices.
 We have tested it specifically with the Hesai PandarXT-32 laser scanner, yet other LiDARs should be supported as well.
 An implementation for Livox devices is available in [a different repository](https://github.com/deepcodin/AMDC).